 5. Rights of the consumer if possession delays

 Before RERA Act, there were a lot of cases where builders did not fulfil their promises of timely possession.
 Several cases are there in history, where investors suffer a lot, and their hard-earned money gets stuck for several years.
-The Real Estate Regulatory Authority ensure smooth processing of the real estate property deals.
+The Real Estate Regulatory Authority ensure the smooth processing of real estate property deals.
 The consumer is more empowered and at less risk.
 The one has the following rights if possession delays:

-- Right to withdraw from the project with the full refund along with interest payable from the due date of completion till the full amount is paid.
+- The Right to withdraw from the project with the full refund along with interest payable from the due date of completion till the full amount is paid.